How to Back Up Your Mac With/Without Time Machine

 6. Click Erase > Done.

-2. Back up your Mac with Time Machine
+2. Back Up Your Mac with Time Machine

-Back up Your Mac with Time Machine
+Back Up Your Mac with Time Machine

-Time Machine will back up your Mac automatically.
-You don't need to perform any further operations.
-It will back up your Mac on an hourly, daily, and weekly basis.
-If your disk is full, it will automatically delete the oldest backups.
+1. Time Machine will automatically back up your Mac, requiring no further user intervention.
+Backups occur on an hourly, daily, and weekly basis.
+In the event that your disk becomes full, Time Machine will automatically delete the oldest backups.

+Method 1.
 How to Back Up Your Mac to iCloud

 2. Turn on iCloud Drive.

-3. Click Options, check the box next to anything you want to store in iCloud Drive, and click Done.
+3. Click Options, check the box next to anything you want to store in iCloud Drive and click Done.

 Back up Your Data with iCloud

+Method 2.
 How to Back Up Your Mac Using Backup Software

 • SuperDuper!